LedgerHQ/ledger-live/docs/derivation.md

 This is a strict limit that allows the scanning algorithm that search for accounts to terminate.

-Now, for Bitcoin, we have more than one "purpose": there were important upgrade in how to format addresses and make transactions on the Bitcoin network that required to move to a fundamentally different account: this is why Segwit accounts are going to be on `49'/0'/account'` and Native Segwit are going to be on `84'/0'/account'`.
+Now, for Bitcoin, we have more than one "purpose": there were important upgrades in how to format addresses and make transactions on the Bitcoin network that required to move to a fundamentally different account: this is why Segwit accounts are going to be on `49'/0'/account'` and Native Segwit are going to be on `84'/0'/account'`.

 In live-common, and for Bitcoin, we will scan for at least these 3 differents derivation schemes (that we call "DerivationMode").